alucryd/oxyromon/README.md

 In hybrid mode, the 1G1R rule applies, plus all remaining games from the selected regions will be placed in the base directory.

+1G1R and hybrid modes have an addtional knob you can turn via `REGIONS_ONE_STRICT`.
+Setting it to false will elect the first available ROM you possess following your region preferences.
+Setting to true will elect ROMs following region preferences regardless of whether you actually posses the ROM or not.

 In every mode, discarded games are placed in the `Trash` subdirectory.